 - Going straight into marketing and sales rather than research and development

-- Selling through a wholesale marketplace, if desired
+- Selling through an online marketplace, if desired

 As you can see, you can use either approach you need or combine them for increased flexibility.
 The solutions that match your business depend on your goals, funds, marketing, and customer needs.
 You can also compare the advantages of both to see what will benefit your business right now.